Contests and Services to Avoid

 We suggest you avoid the following contests and organizations.
 Many appear to be disguised vanity publishers, whose goal is to sell you expensive personalized products and attract you to conferences.
 Others may charge you membership or service fees for which the benefits are questionable, or which can be obtained elsewhere for free.
+Still others claim the right to publish your entry whether or not you win a prize.
 Winning prizes from these organizations will add little to your resume, and may even make you look amateurish to publishers and other poets.

 America Library of Poetry

 The Amherst Society

 The Brightest Arena (Words Aglow)

 Circle of Poets

 Famous Poets Society (aka Christian Poets Guild)

 International Poetry Digest

 International Poetry Hall of Fame